 Chelsea Physic Garden runs several Family Activity Days during half-term and school holidays, which are a great way for families to make the most of visiting the garden and discovering more about the plants.
 You can see the latest list of events, tours and workshops here on the Chelsea Physic Garden What’s On webpage.
 Select “Family” in the “Choose an event type” field for upcoming events and workshops for kids.

-Find more inspiration for things to do in London this October in our Halloween in London with kids post.
+Find more inspiration for things to do in London during half term in our February Half Term Activities 2025 post.

 Chelsea Physic Garden London Address